arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 1. Sequential IO is better than random IO.
 2. Multi-value access is more important than single-value access.
 3. Data is largely incompressible (i.e. it meets the requirements for Kolmogorov Randomness).
-4. Time-order reads and writes form the overwhelming majority of operations.
+4. Time-ordered reads and writes form the overwhelming majority of operations.
 5. Performant operations on a single channel are more important than on multiple channels.

 ## Columnar vs. Row Based